 Bradley D. Freeman, MD, is the principal investigator of a multicenter effort examining ethical aspects surrounding the conduct of clinical investigation in critically ill patients.
 In addition, he has a longstanding interest in the role of tracheostomy in patients with acute respiratory failure and is currently organizing a multicenter pilot study that seeks to assess the feasibility of a standardized approach to tracheostomy decision-making and to assess the effects of this intervention on patient-centric outcomes.

 John Mazuski, MD, PhD, is the local site investigator for an NIH-sponsored multicenter trial being carried out by the Surgical Infection Society on the optimal duration of antimicrobial therapy for intra-abdominal infections.
-He is also the principal investigator for studies evaluating a new antimicrobial for treatment of patients with intra-abdominal infections and a new biological response modifier for treatment of patients with necrotizing soft tissue infections.
-He is investigating infectious outcomes following implementation of a standard protocol for prophylactic antibiotic administration to trauma patients undergoing exploratory laparotomy.
+He is also the principal investigator for studies evaluating optimal antibiotic prophylaxis in patients undergoing laparotomy for trauma and on the use of inhaled amikacin for critically ill patients with ventilator-associated pneumonia.

 Douglas J.E.
 Schuerer, MD, has led the study and development of strategies for prophylaxis against venous thromboembolism in severe injuries.
 This effort, described in a recent report in the Journal of Trauma, has become the model for the hospital-wide DVT prevention effort.
 Schuerer currently studies error-reporting systems and has recently described a novel trauma rehabilitation outcome scoring system.